Eric-Zhang-Developer/Web-Calculator/README.md

  # Features

-Basic arithmetic operations (addition, subtraction, multiplication, division) Percentage calculations
+- Basic arithmetic operations (addition, subtraction, multiplication, division)
+- Follows order of operations
+- Percentage calculations
-Decimal point handling
+- Decimal point handling
-Sign change functionality
+- Sign change functionality
-Clear function (AC)
+- Clear function (AC)
-Random meme sound effects on button clicks
+- Random meme sound effects on button clicks
-Responsive design for mobile devices
+- Responsive design for mobile devices
-Order of operations support

 # Technical Stack

-HTML5 for structure
+- HTML5 for structure
-CSS3 for styling and responsive design
+- CSS3 for styling and responsive design
-Vanilla JavaScript for calculations and sound integration
+- Vanilla JavaScript for calculations and sound integration

 # Copyright Notice
 This project includes sound effects from various sources that may be subject to copyright.
 These sounds are used strictly for: